1. Natural Gas Formation

 3.5.
 Biogenic Gas

-Methane can be produced in large amounts by certain types of bacteria in a process of breaking down organic matter in an oxygen-free (anaerobic) environment.
-The bacteria are commonly known as methanogens.
-With methane being the main component in natural gas the produced methane-rich gas is considered a type of natural gas and referred to as Biogenic Gas or Bio-Gas.
-Biogenic gas must be differentiated from Thermogenic gas (fossil gas) produced from organic material deep in the earth subjected to high pressures and temperatures.
-Biogenic gas is typically formed closer to the earth’s surface than other unconventional natural gas sources.
-Thermogenic and Biogenic gas has identical properties but the composition may differ in some cases.
+Certain types of bacteria can produce methane in large quantities through the breakdown of organic matter in an oxygen-free (anaerobic) environment.The bacteria are commonly known as methanogens.
+With methane being the main component in natural gas, the produced methane-rich gas is considered a type of natural gas referred to as biogenic gas or biogas.
+Biogenic gas must be differentiated from Thermogenic gas (fossil gas), which is produced from organic material deep in the earth and subjected to high pressures and temperatures.
+Biogenic gas typically forms closer to the earth’s surface than other unconventional natural gas sources.
+Thermogenic and biogenic gases have identical properties, but their compositions may differ in some cases.

-Figure 5 Typical composition of Biogenic Gas
+Figure 5.
+Typical Composition of Biogenic Gas

-4 Where Natural Gas Is Found and How it is Obtained: Extracting/Harnessing Natural Gas
+4. Where Natural Gas Is Found and How It Is Obtained: Extracting/Harnessing Natural Gas

 4.1 Where Natural Gas Is Found and How it is Obtained: Hydraulic Fracturing (Fracking)